About The Pitch

 Business Insider

-It started with a cold email.
-Josh wrote to Matt Lieber, co-founder of Gimlet Media, the Brooklyn podcast startup that was quickly becoming the gold standard of narrative audio.
-He told Matt what they were building: the podcast version of Shark Tank, but how deals really get done, without the fake TV drama.
-Matt listened to the first episode and loved it.
-A few weeks later, he and Alex Blumberg made an offer to acquire The Pitch.
-Matt believed Gimlet could turn it into a “juggernaut.”
+With a format that finally worked, Josh cold-emailed Matt Lieber, co-founder of Gimlet Media, the Brooklyn podcast startup that was becoming the gold standard of narrative audio.
+He attached an episode and asked him to listen.
+Matt loved it.
+A few weeks later, he and Alex Blumberg made an offer to buy The Pitch.
+Matt believed Gimlet could turn the show into a “juggernaut.”

 Josh and Lisa sold.
-Joining Gimlet meant learning the business of podcasting from two of the best in the industry.
+The deal was announced on June 6, 2017, and joining Gimlet meant learning the business of podcasting from the best in the industry.
 The ad revenue grew.
-The production quality leveled up.
-They built relationships that would last well beyond the company.
+The production leveled up.
+They built relationships that would outlast the company itself.
 But they also learned what it means to hand over something you built.
 Josh was a salaried employee now.
 Lisa was contracted as an “event planner.”
 The Pitch was no longer theirs.

 During the silence, something happened.
 Josh stopped hustling.
 He rested.
 He brewed beer.
 He spent time with his three kids.
 And from that stillness, as Lisa later wrote, “the ideas started flowing again.”
 The only problem?
 Every idea was for The Pitch.
 And they didn't own The Pitch anymore.

-So in the summer of 2022, Josh and Lisa bought the show back from Spotify.
+In the summer of 2022, they bought their show back from Spotify.
+Bloomberg broke the story on July 27, 2022.
 One podcast, three acquisitions.
 The third time, they were the buyers.

 Quill Podcasting